-The Credit Agreement requires the Company to repay the borrowings made under the term loan facility and the equipment credit facility as follows: 50% (which percentage shall be reduced to 0% subject to the Company attaining a certain leverage ratio) of the Company's annual excess cash flow, as defined; 100% of net cash proceeds of certain asset sales; and 100% of certain insurance and condemnation proceeds.
-Mandatory prepayment of the term loan was \$0 as of June 29, 2013.
-The Company may voluntarily repay outstanding loans under each of the facilities at any time, subject to certain customary "breakage" costs with respect to LIBOR-based borrowings.
-In addition, the Company may elect to permanently terminate or reduce all or a portion of the revolving credit facility.
+The Credit Agreement requires us to repay the borrowings made under the term loan facility and the equipment credit facility as follows: 50% (which percentage shall be reduced to 0% subject to the Company attaining a certain leverage ratio) of our annual excess cash flow, as defined; 100% of net cash proceeds of certain asset sales; and 100% of certain insurance and condemnation proceeds.
+Mandatory prepayment of the term loan was \$0 as of September 28, 2013.
+We may voluntarily repay outstanding loans under each of the facilities at any time, subject to certain customary "breakage" costs with respect to LIBOR-based borrowings.
+In addition, we may elect to permanently terminate or reduce all or a portion of the revolving credit facility.

 All obligations under the Credit Agreement are unconditionally guaranteed by the Company's material U.S. subsidiaries and the obligations of the Company and such subsidiaries under the Credit Agreement and such guarantees are secured by, subject to certain exceptions, substantially all of their assets.
 The Credit Agreement also may, in certain circumstances, limit our ability to pay dividends or distributions.
-The Credit Agreement includes annual, quarterly and ad hoc financial reporting requirements and financial covenants requiring the Company to maintain maximum leverage ratios and a minimum fixed charge coverage ratio, as well as customary affirmative and negative covenants and events of default.
+The Credit Agreement includes annual, quarterly and ad hoc financial reporting requirements and financial covenants requiring us to maintain maximum leverage ratios and a minimum fixed charge coverage ratio, as well as customary affirmative and negative covenants and events of default.
 Specifically, we may not exceed a maximum senior debt to EBITDA ratio, as defined, of 2.5:1 and a maximum total debt to EBITDA ratio, as defined, of 3.0:1.
 We must also maintain a fixed charge coverage ratio, as defined, of not less than 1.25:1.
-As of June 29, 2013, the Company was in compliance with its debt covenants.
+As of September 28, 2013, we were in compliance with our debt covenants.